 New Mandala encourages debate and discussion and welcomes original contributions that haven’t been published in other media.
 We cover politics and society in the region and everything in between across a wide-range of formats.

 Articles should be 500 to 800 words and written in an accessible and engaging manner.
 They should also be based on your expertise and experience, but also convey your personality and opinion.
+By submitting an article you also agree to our terms and conditions.
 Our editorial team is also happy to work with contributors to get articles into the best shape possible.

 To give your contribution the best chance of being published follow these guidelines.